 There is not necessarily one best way to accomplish this objective.
-Implementing county-wide zoning and planning is one option to secure land use and development management within the focus areas.
+Implementing countywide zoning and planning is one option to secure land use and development management within the focus areas.
 It is also likely the best mechanism to manage this issue throughout the county.
-Other options do exist for limited geographic areas, including, but not limited to:
+Other options do exist for limited geographic area, including, but not limited to: